 Selling digital products gives you more freedom over your time, and opens up the possibility for a more sustainable business model.

-As a freelancer, entrepreneur, or any type of online business owner, it’s important to have multiple income streams.
+As a freelancer or solopreneur it’s important to have multiple income streams.
 Selling your own product is a great way to achieve that.

 - You can generate recurring monthly passive income.